Malcolm Johnson (fullback): College career

 In his senior year in the 2013 season, Johnson started the year with an undisclosed injury he received in training camp.
 By the time the season began, however, he had recovered and had an outstanding season—catching 30 receptions for 391 yd (two for touchdowns), averaging about 17 yd per catch.
 He had the third most receiving yards for Mississippi State that year, and was tied for second on the team with 19 receptions for first downs.
 He had a college-career longest reception of 60 yd against the Kentucky Wildcats on October 24, his first touchdown reception of the year.
 He had a college career best game against the Alabama Crimson Tide on November 16, catching six receptions for 84 yd, including two of 20 yd or more.
 He was named to the All-SEC second-team for his efforts.

 As a fifth-year senior in the 2014 season, Johnson was named team co-captain, and played in all 13 games (starting in 12 of them).
 Although he was only the team's fourth-leading receiver, he was the top tight end—catching 28 passes for 380 yd (three for touchdowns).
-During the game against the Auburn Tigers on October 11, he caught five passes (more than any other teammember in a single game that year) for 60 yd.
+During the game against the Auburn Tigers on October 11, he caught five passes (more than any other team member in a single game that year) for 60 yd.
 Defeating Auburn, then the second-ranked team in the nation, propelled Mississippi State to number one in the Associated Press coaches football poll.
 The team went from unranked to Number 1 in just five weeks, the fastest rise in the poll's history.
 Mississippi State played in the 2014 Orange Bowl, where Johnson caught three receptions for 36 yd.
 His efforts on the field won him a position on the All-SEC second-team once more.